bkw777/TANDY_200_RAM/README.md

 * Dual-bank, SOP-32 chip - This provides the full 48 as 2 normal 24K modules all on one board.
 You plug a single one of these into OPTION RAM#2 slot.
 Uses an SOIC-32/SOP-32 chip for easier hand soldering.
 * Dual-bank, TSOP-32 chip - Same as above but uses a TSOP version of the SRAM chip.
 These are more common and more available, but also more of a challenge to solder by hand.

+The holes for the pins are intentionally too small to accept common square or round pins, as they are too fat and damage the leaf-style sockets in the 200.
+The BOMs include a spcific type of pin that is almost as thin as a dpi chip leg.
+You may also use a SIL leadframe that has flat pins exactly like a DIP chip leg.
+See this [dip pcb legs guide](https://gist.github.com/bkw777/52d85d89eeff8445cc667685d05ea94d) for more details and links.

 <!--
 There are a few different designs available that all do the same thing but using different parts.